-The Mechatronics and Robotics Engineering program is structured to teach students fundamental theory, modeling methods, systems engineering, and practical applications of mechatronics and robotics.
-The main objective of the mechatronics and robotics engineering program is to produce engineers with the necessary to create more economic, reliable, integrated and simplified systems.
-As students progress through the degree program, they gain a solid grounding in circuit design and analysis, systems and control engineering and develop an understanding of the different components making up complex mechatronic and robotic systems.
-MRE majors will take courses in robotics systems engineering and analysis, digital electronics, control theory, power systems engineering and automation systems design which enable them to build and design integrated systems.
+The Bachelor of Science in Mechatronics and Robotics Engineering teaches students modeling methods, systems engineering and practical applications of mechatronics and robotics.
+The program produces engineers with the skills to create economic, reliable and simplified systems.
+Students gain a foundation in circuit design and analysis, systems and control engineering, and develop an understanding of complex mechatronic and robotics systems.
+Students complete courses in robotics systems engineering and analysis, digital electronics, control theory, power systems engineering, and automation systems design, which enable them to build and design integrated systems.
+All students will complete a capstone in which they propose, design, build, test and deliver a computer-based system.